 Currency risk is the risk that the value of investments or future cash flows will fluctuate as a result of exchange rate movements.
 Investment in overseas securities or holdings of foreign currency cash will provide direct exposure to currency risk as a consequence of the movement in foreign exchange rates against sterling.
-Investments in UK securities investing in overseas securities will give rise to indirect exposure to currency risk.
 These fluctuations can also affect the profitability of some UK companies, and thus their market prices, as sterling's relative strength or weakness can affect export prospects, the value of overseas earnings in sterling terms, and the prices of imports sold in the UK.